Key points

 WA gas plans and prices

 The state government has a residential gas price cap for small customers in WA.
-While all gas companies set their prices near this price cap, each retailer provides value offers through discounts to customers who pay their bill on time or pay using direct debit.
+While all gas companies set their prices near this price cap, each retailer provides value offers through conditional discounts (eg. bill credits) to customers who pay their bills on time or pay using direct debit.

 If you’re a customer in Perth, you can compare plans on the ATCO network in the table below.